mitranim/webbs/readme.md

 ### `webbs.close()`

 Closes the active connection, if any.
 Stops reconnecting if a reconnect was in progress.
 Can be reopened later.
+Will trigger `onEachClose` if the underlying websocket is open.

 ```js
 webbs.close()